William French Smith

 William French Smith II (August 26, 1917 – October 29, 1990) was an American lawyer and the 74th United States Attorney General.
 After attaining his law degree from Harvard Law School in 1942, Smith went on to join the law firm of Gibson, Dunn & Crutcher LLP in 1946.
 Smith became acquainted with California governor candidate Ronald Reagan in 1966, after which Reagan appointed him to the University of California Board of Regents.
 Smith was nominated for U.S. Attorney General shortly after Reagan's victory in the 1980 United States presidential election, assuming the title on January 23, 1981, and serving until February 25, 1985.

 Smith contributed to Reagan's administration by supporting his stances on welfare, crime, bail, prison sentencing for gun-related crimes, the Internal Revenue Service, immigration, corporate mergers, anti-competitive practices, the Freedom of Information Act, and illegal drug trade.

 After his tenure as Attorney General, Smith went back to work for Gibson, Dunn & Crutcher.
-On October 29, 1990, Smith died from cancer.
+He died from cancer on October 29, 1990.

-Early life
+Early life and education

 Smith was born in Wilton, New Hampshire, on August 26, 1917, and raised in Boston.
 He received his B.A. degree in economics, summa cum laude, from the University of California, Los Angeles in 1939, and his law degree from Harvard Law School in 1942.
 Smith was a direct descendant of Urian Oakes, a 17th-century Harvard College president.
 His father of the same name was president of Boston-based Mexican Telephone and Telegraph Co.
 From 1942 to 1946, Smith served in the United States Naval Reserve, reaching the rank of lieutenant.

 In 1946 he joined the law firm of Gibson, Dunn & Crutcher LLP in Los Angeles.
 He met Ronald Reagan before his 1966 campaign for governor, and eventually became a close friend and a member of Reagan's "kitchen cabinet" of advisers.
 In 1968, Reagan appointed him to the University of California Board of Regents.
 He later served three terms as chairman.